ansys/pymapdl/doc/source/troubleshoot/troubleshoot.rst

 ===============================

 The license server can be also specified using the environment variable ``ANSYSLMD_LICENSE_FILE``.
-You can check the value of this environment variable.
+The following code examples show how you can see the value of this environment variable on either Windows or Linux.

 **On Windows**